PE-Cray/cray-openshmemx/index.md

 shmem.fh and shmemx.fh header files.

 5. See "[Introducing Cray OpenSHMEMX](https://pe-cray.github.io/whitepapers/)"
-white paper for more information on the new Cray OpenSHMEMX software product from Cray Inc.
+for more information on the new Cray OpenSHMEMX software product from Cray Inc.

 6. Initial support for Cray OpenSHMEMX man pages are derived from OpenSHMEM standards specification document